fdumontmd/fdumontmd.github.com/source/_posts/2011-12-15-seven-databases-in-seven-weeks-hbase-day-3.markdown

 There is only one exercise today: to open a Thrift connection to an AWS deployed HBase.

+First is to get Thrift to run on the deployed machines.
+The book suggest to connect by SSH and start the instance there, but there is a better way if you know you will need Thrift: ask Whirr to deploy it automatically.

+In the file below, I've added the server `hbase-thriftserver` to the master server:

+{% include_code hbase.properties 7d7w/hbase/hbase.properties %}

-The method described in the book is to open the port 9090 to the world, and to hope to be the only one to know about this port: a likely possibility, but who would want to take such a chance in production?
+As for the connection to the Thrift server, the method described in the book is to open the port 9090 to the world, and to hope to be the only one to know about this port: a likely possibility, but who would want to take such a chance in production?

 Fortunately, there is a better solution: SSH Tunneling.
 It is very easy to set up and requires nothing but what we already have.